cgtinker/BlendArMocap/README.md

 # Transfer

 ### Concept
-Mapping instructions are getting stored as object properties and can be modified in the `objects constraints` panel.
+Mapping instructions are stored as object properties and can be modified in the `objects constraints` panel.
 _Only valid for objects containing a specific cgt_id property._

 ## Transfer Motion (3D View Panel)
 **Armature**<br>
-Select target armature (b.e. a generated rigify rig for the default config).<br>
+Select the target armature (b.e. a generated rigify rig for the default config).<br>

 **Driver Collection**<br>
 Select a collection containing driver objects - `cgt_Drivers` to transfer all.
-In some cases you might want to just transfer pose, hands or face - in this case select a specific collection to do so.<br>
+In some cases you might want to just transfer pose, hands or face results - in this case select a specific collection to do so.<br>

 **Transfer Type**<br>
 Select a transfer type - current support default type is: